Helmholtz transmission problem and intrinsic impedance scattering problem on extension domains

 \subsection{Layer potential operators}

-The classical approach to solve a such transmission problem is to decompose the solution into parts with a homogeneous jump in trace or in normal derivative.
+The classical approach to solve the transmission problem~\eqref{Eq:Helm-Prob} is to decompose the solution into parts with a homogeneous jump in trace or in normal derivative.
 Those parts are then determined by means of the layer potential operators~\cite{vladimirov_equations_1971, verchota_layer_1984}.